top of page

 Founder & Director

 I owe a lot to zoos.
 Growing up, I did not have many opportunities to interact with wildlife and my local zoo (Lisbon) taught me about the beauty of nature and the importance of protecting it.
 I started my career in that zoo, in 2007, as a volunteer keeper, where I stayed for over three years.
 However, as I really wanted to go down the zoo research and conservation path, and I had heard about the impressive reputation of British zoos (and BIAZA - the British and Irish Association of Zoos and Aquariums), I decided to move to the United Kingdom in 2012, to study a BSc in Animal Behaviour.
-Graduated in 2015, I have since then completed a Masters by Research (MRes) in Wildlife Behaviour & Conservation at the University of Chester, and a PhD in Animal Behaviour at the University of Birmingham.
+After graduating, I continued pursuing my postgraduate studies in the UK, and did a Masters by Research (MRes) in Wildlife Behaviour & Conservation at the University of Chester, and a PhD in Animal Behaviour at the University of Birmingham.

 About us